Operation Round-Up FAQs

 Applications are available at the top of this web page or by contacting our office at 800-477-2892.

-The Board of Trustees will review and approve funds shortly after each deadline.
+The Board of Trustees typically review and approve funds 3-4 weeks after the deadline.

 Applications are judged based upon 1) potential benefit to the residents and community; 2) level of community support for the project or organization; 3) capability of the applicant to deliver a quality service or program; and 4) final results that can be envisioned and evaluated.